 (vii) In addition, the Chair of the Board may at his or her discretion invite any person who has been involved in the teaching or assessment of the work under consideration by the Board to be present ‘in attendance’.

-c) In exceptional circumstances, and where it is essential in terms of progressing board of examiner business, a member may attend the meeting via video or telephone conference or provide written comments prior to the meeting.
+c) In exceptional circumstances, and where it is essential in terms of progressing board of examiner business, a member may attend the meeting remotely or provide written comments prior to the meeting.

 d) All members of the Awards Board should have access to such information as is necessary to make the judgments specified below.
 This information must include all module marks achieved by those students whose overall performance or degree classification is to be determined by the board.